shawngraham/dhcu-teaching/oct2-class/our-repos.md

 1. Fork the dhcu-teaching repository
 2. Clone it to your own machine.

+(If you're on PC, you can use our DHBox if you want; there are other options too)

 **THEN**

 Use `cd` and `ls` to navigate to the oct2 folder.
 Once you're there,